heersoni1025/Asteriods-Arcade-Game/README.md

 3. Avoid asteroid collisions to prevent health loss.
 4. **Earn extra lives** every 10,000 points.
 5. Game ends when all lives are lost.

+Acknowledgments

+Inspired by the classic Asteroids (1979) arcade game, developed using Phaser.js.